-This possibility of offering so many designs has convinced the vast majority of custom cabinet shops to buy their doors instead of making their own, and the kitchen refacing shops started buying the doors they use in kitchen cabinet doors replacement.
-Inset panel doors, also referred to as cabinet door fronts, are now almost totally outsourced to dedicated manufacturing factories.
+This possibility of offering so many designs has convinced the vast majority of custom cabinet shops to buy their doors instead of making their own, and the most kitchen refacing shops are now buying the doors used in their refacing projects.
+Inset panel doors are now almost totally outsourced to dedicated manufacturing factories.
 Outsourcing the doors also frees up labor for other tasks and avoids the increasing cost of machinery needed to produce the product.
 Over the last decade, as door machinery has become computerized, machinery costs have increased dramatically.
-With the costs of producing superior quality cabinet doors in volume exceeding several million dollars, it no longer makes economic or business sense for a cabinet maker to even consider making his own doors.
+With the costs of producing superior quality doors in volume exceeding several million dollars, it no longer makes economic or business sense for a cabinet maker to even consider making his own doors.

 CabinetDoors.Com is constantly adding new equipment and this year is no exception.
 Two new triple-head widebelt sanders have been added along with computerized coping machinery and computerized mitering equipment.
 We are also adding new Mitered Door sanding capability.
 Our investment in our factory and equipment exceeds ten-million dollars and is growing every year.
 This massive equipment expense pays for itself because we don't just supply one cabinet maker, we spread this expense over several hundred cabinet shops so our equipment expense per door (or per cabinet shop) is actually far less that that of any cabinet maker making doors only for his own use.

 We believe that it requires the very best modern manufacturing machinery to consistently produce a superior product at serious volumes and our commitment is to continue to grow and invest into the future.

-Today's popular cabinet doors can be grouped into two major categories, and dozens of sub-categories.
+Today's most popular doors can be grouped into two major categories, and dozens of sub-categories.
 These two major categories are Cope & Stick and Mitered.

 Cope & Stick doors can be recognized by the design of the doors frame.
 The Stiles (the left and right--vertical-- pieces of the frame) extend from the door's bottom to the top.
 The Rails (the horizontal pieces of the frame) extend from left to right and connect into the stiles.